GrantStreetGroup/p5-Dist-Zilla-PluginBundle-Author-GSG/README.md

     include $(SHARE_DIR)/Makefile

     # Copy the SHARE_DIR Makefile over this one:
+    # Making it .PHONY will force it to copy even if this one is newer.
     .PHONY: Makefile
     Makefile: $(SHARE_DIR)/Makefile
         cp $< $@

+Using this example Makefile does require you run `carton install` after adding the `on 'develop'` dependency to your cpanfile as described above.

 If you want to override the Makefile included with this Plugin but still want to use some of the targets in it,